CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 # Quantum Strategy

-Quantum Strategy is a team of physicists, software engineers, and data scientists who help companies make improvements through technology particularly specialized in optimization algorithms and quantum computation.
+Quantum Strategy is a team of physicists, software engineers and data scientists who help companies make improvements through technology particularly specialized in optimization algorithms and quantum computation.
 We empower the business and government by providing optimized solutions via calculating heavy and difficult problems with modern computers and quantum computers such as D-wave.